Rust in Peace: Legacy and influence

 A sequel to "Hangar 18" titled "Return to Hangar" later featured on Megadeth's ninth studio album, The World Needs a Hero.

+In 2015, satire website The Onion published an article titled "Humanity Still Producing New Art As Though Megadeth's Rust In Peace Doesn't Already Exist".

 Track listing

 All songs written and composed by Dave Mustaine, except where noted.

 Personnel

 Credits are adapted from the album's liner notes.